ashlyn-tan/RepData_PeerAssessment1/PA1_template.md

 ##Analysis : Part 1

-The first part of the analysis is conducted by ignored the missing values in the data
+The first part of the analysis is conducted by ignoring the missing values in the data

 ```r